 (4) 3/4" Hose clamps... really... they work great!

 I couldn't find motor mounts that would fit Walkera's non-standard 18mm arms.
 Fortunately those arms have an inner diameter of 16mm, perfect for slipping a 16mm CF arm into.
 Leave enough out to attach the motor mounts.
 Use the pipe clamps to secure the 16mm inside the 18mm tubes.
 The end of the 18mm tubes have a great shape to allow the pipe clamps to really compress the outer 18mm against the inner 16mm.

-Two of my 16mm tubes wouldn't slide all the way in their 18mm hosts, so I knocked it in as far as I felt safe...Continue Reading
+Two of my 16mm tubes wouldn't slide all the way in their 18mm hosts, so I knocked it in as far as I felt safe with a hammer and then used a...Continue Reading

 Here are the particulars on the RX100 camera trigger.
 The trigger board is almost a complete solution.
 But it releases the Focus line when it trips the Shutter.
 The RX100 requires both Focus and Shutter be held to take a pic.
 So I used a PicoSwitch to do that to hold the Focus and Shutter lines together in the Shutter position.
 Here is a link to the PicoSwitch:http://www.dimensionengineering.com/products/picoswitch

 It's a kludge, but it works!
 The diode idea did not work, so the PicoSwitch (or some rc relay) is necessary.
 Below are the pics with explanations in the captions if needed.
 I bought this to reverse engineer the wiring: http://www.amazon.com/gp/product/B00...?ie=UTF8&psc=1

 I have no probes small enough to do continuity testing on a micro-USB plug, so I cut the cable, noted how the switch works on button side, tested what I learned on the camera/USB side and used the camera/USB side in my cable.